FOR IMMEDIATE RELEASE

 Loyola University Chicago’s partnership with Trinity Health gives students and faculty access to vast data from one of the largest Catholic health care systems in the country and provides clinical work opportunities in its 93 hospitals and 122 continuing care programs.

-“We are excited to provide students and faculty at the Parkinson School of Health Sciences and Public Health with the data and clinical experience they need to discover approaches to improve health outcomes and patient care,” said Shawn P. Vincent, president and CEO, Loyola Medicine, regional system.
+“We are excited to provide students and faculty at the Parkinson School of Health Sciences and Public Health with the data and clinical experience they need to discover approaches to improve health outcomes and patient care,” said Shawn P. Vincent, president and CEO, Loyola Medicine.
 “Their research will have a meaningful impact on both individual patients and the public.”

 Among the joint initiatives between the University and Loyola Medicine is the Center for Health Outcomes and Informatics Research (CHOIR), which provides the academic expertise and resources to leverage Trinity Health’s data to yield data-driven, health care decisions to improve patient care and population health.